Rehabilitation on Sunnaas Hospital

 - I have learned about how I can balance my everyday life, that brain fatigue means that I have to portion my everyday life in a better way so that I have surplus for the things that need to be done, get better to take a break, use meditation, breathing technique and or similar so that the brain can rest, avoid empty my energi completely, say stop, and take timeouts.

-- I have learned about how communication changes after a brain injury and understand my challenges better, and that in order for me to become an active contributor in social situations, conversations and discussions, I must continue to practice communication techniques, that I must choose which places and arenas that work for me, avoid places with a lot of noise and unrest, choose smaller groups, rather than larger gatherings.
-Better a little, than all and nothing.
+- I have learned about how communication changes after a brain injury and understand my challenges better, and that in order for me to be active in social situations, to join conversations and discussions again, I must continue to practice communication techniques, that I must choose which places and arenas that work for me, avoid places with a lot of noise and unrest, choose smaller groups, rather than larger gatherings.
+Better a little, than everything and nothing.

-- By being with other patients, I have understood that I am not alone with my challenges, it gives me security in the face of those who do not understand what challenges I have, built new relationships with some of the other patients, agree to stay in touch going forward, support and help each other, is often simpler to talk to those who have been and are in the same situation.
+- By being with other patients, I have understood that I am not alone with my challenges, it gives me security in the face of those who do not understand what challenges I have, made contact with others who are in the same situation, built new relationships so that we can support and help each other, it is often easier to talk to those who have been and are in the same situation.

-- The social interaction with other patients has made me more confident in myself, and made me see that I can be active in a social life again, as long as I choose the right people, people who understand my challenges and accept them, some give you energy and some don't, learned that I have to make proven choices about who to be with as far as possible, got tools that I can use when I'm in unfortunate situations.
+- The social interaction with other patients at Sunnaas has made me more confident in myself, and made me see that I can be active in a social life again, as long as I choose the right people, people who understand my challenges and accept them, learned that some give you energy and some don't, learned that I have to make proven choices about who to be with as far as possible, got tools that I can use when I'm in unsafe situations.

-- My strategies going forward will be to work on and improve my communication skills, in order to be more confident in social situations again, to continue and train with a speech therapist and with people I am confident with.
+- My strategies going forward will be to work on and improve my communication skills, use the tools and the knowledge I have gained to practice and become confident in communication and social situations again.

-- To train and work with what I have learned about balancing everyday life, avoiding and completely draining myself of energy, dividing tasks into smaller pools, taking breaks and saying no to things.
+- To train and work with what I have learned about balancing everyday life, avoiding and draining myself completely of energy, planning, creating a weekly schedule, dividing tasks into smaller pools, taking breaks and saying no to things.

 - Continue with my good structure that I have, which I have got confirmed to be sensible.
 So I can focus and use my energy to things that I need to do, shopping, cleaning, training be sosial, explore new opportunities for a more meaningful everyday life.

-Now i'm finished with the first part of my stay, will be back in about 6 months for a recap.
+Now I have finished the first part of the stay, will return in about 6 months for a follow up.

-Looking back at my stay I will first say a big thanks to the staff at Sunnaas, they compassion and competence is just amazing, they rock.
+When I look back on my stay, I would first like to say a big thank you to the staff at Sunnaas, their compassion and expertise is just amazing, they rock💪🫶.

-when I came here I was confused, didn't know who I was, staying here has put my puzzle back together, taught me who I am and given me the tools to move on with my life, Sunnaas has taught me to fly again.
+When I came here I was confused, didn't know who I was, being here has put my puzzle back together, taught me who I am, given me knowledge and the tools to move forward with my life, Sunnaas has taught me to fly again.

-The combination of the highly competent staff and the social interaction with other patients who are in a similar situation has been the key for me to rise and fight again and for that I will always look back at the stay and be grateful for all it have given me.
+The combination of the highly competent staff and the social interaction with other patients who are in a similar situation has been the key for me to get up and fight again, and for that, I will always look back on my stay with gratitude for everything it has given me.

-I have got new tools in my backpack that I can use when I get home to re-start my life, face the challenges stronger than before, I know that there is things and people I have to say goodbye to, but also welcome new people in my life, new opportunities as well, so life looks a lot brighter now after my stay at Sunnaas Hospital.
+I've got new tools in my backpack that I can use when I get back home to re-start life again, face the challenges stronger than before, I know that there are things and people I have to say goodbye to, but also wish new people welcome in my life and new opportunities, so life looks much brighter now after the stay at Sunnaas hospital.

 I'm ready to fly, again!